edgedb/edgedb-python/docs/api/asyncio_client.rst

         Password to be used for authentication, if the server requires one.
 If not specified, the value parsed from the *dsn* argument is used, or the value of the ``EDGEDB_PASSWORD`` environment variable.
         Note that the use of the environment variable is discouraged as other users and applications may be able to read it without needing specific privileges.

+    :param secret_key:
+        Secret key to be used for authentication, if the server requires one.
+        If not specified, the value parsed from the *dsn* argument is used, or the value of the ``EDGEDB_SECRET_KEY`` environment variable.
+        Note that the use of the environment variable is discouraged as other users and applications may be able to read it without needing specific privileges.